 System-Controlled Assignment:

-Gateway Access Type is automatically assigned by the Fuuz Platform when authenticating a Gateway device.
+Gateway Access Type is automatically assigned by the Fuuz Platform when authenticating an Edge Gateway.
 This is a system-controlled Access Type that users generally do not manually assign.
-The platform creates these users automatically during Gateway registration and authentication processes.
+The platform creates these users automatically during Edge Gateway registration and authentication processes.

 Key Characteristics: